AztecProtocol/aztec-packages/docs/docs/concepts/advanced/data_structures/indexed_merkle_tree.md

 ## Indexed Merkle Trees

 This article will introduce the concept of an indexed merkle tree, and how it can be used to improve the performance of nullifier trees in circuits.
-The content was also covered in a presentation with the [Privacy + Scaling Explorations](https://pse.dev/).
+The content was also covered in a presentation for the [Privacy + Scaling Explorations team at the Ethereum Foundation](https://pse.dev/).

 <iframe width="100%" height="720" src="https://www.youtube-nocookie.com/embed/x_0ZhUKtWSs?si=TmguEhgz4Gu07Dac" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>